 “I’ve grown up in a generation where everything is live-streamed so little things like that is where the young person’s perspective can really play a huge difference,” she said.
 “What seems obvious to us may not be obvious to other groups.”

 While being a politician is one way to make a difference, it’s not the only way.
-Amiwala says it’s important to not become jaded as a young person that your voice doesn’t matter.
+Amiwala says it’s important to not become jaded as a young person and that your voice doesn’t matter.

 “Being 18, you’re a senior in high school, you have the power at that age to directly choose who your legislators are, who those decision makers at that table are.
 If that’s not a reflection of how much power your voice has, I don’t know what is, and the way to amplify that is to make sure that your friends and families and people within your sphere of influence also support that candidate that you have faith and trust in,” she said.
-“Their job is literally to represent people in your community and if that’s not happening then one, they’re not the right person for your community and two, that’s your job to vote them out of office.”
+“Their job is literally to represent people in your community and if that’s not happening then one, they’re not the right person for your community, and two, that’s your job to vote them out of office.”

 But voting isn’t the only way you can make a difference in your community.